University of Geneva Faculty of Law and Graduate Institute of International and Development Studies, Geneva

 Graduate Institute of International and Development Studies

-The Graduate Institute of International and Development Studies was created in 2008, through the merger of the Graduate Institute of International Studies (founded in 1927 and best known by the French acronym HEI) and the Graduate Institute of Development Studies (founded in 1961).
-The Institute’s mission is “to provide independent and rigorous analyses of current and emerging world issues with a double emphasis on international relations and development studies.
-It has a particular concern for promoting international cooperation and bringing an academic contribution to less advanced nations.”
+The Graduate Institute of International and Development Studies was created in 2008, through the merger of the Graduate Institute of International Studies (founded in 1927) and the Graduate Institute of Development Studies (founded in 1961).
+The Institute’s mission is “to provide independent and rigorous analyses of current and emerging world issues with a double emphasis on international relations and development studies,” with “a particular concern for promoting international cooperation and bringing an academic contribution to less advanced nations.”
 The Institute provides graduate-level, bilingual (English and French) study opportunities for students from all over the world.
-Read more about the Institute in its journal, Globe.
+Its bilingual review, Globe, provides more information on its research and scholarship.

 Course Offerings and Credit